saturnian77/ASID/README.md

 ### Visualized Results
 <p align="center"><img src="figs/qualcom.PNG" width="700"></p>

+Our results are available in `.\SR_Results`.

 ## Guidelines for Codes

 **Requisites should be installed beforehand.**

 ### Test

-1. Make sure the location configuration is correct in ./env/env.json
+1. Make sure the location configuration is correct in `./env/env.json`

-2. Evaluate models with the following cmd
+3. Evaluate models with the following cmd

 ```